Clorox Announces Partnership With M2030 To Advance Supply Chain Climate Action

 About The Clorox Company

-The Clorox Company (NYSE: CLX ) champions people to be well and thrive every single day.
+The Clorox Company (NYSE: CLX) champions people to be well and thrive every single day.
 Its trusted brands include Brita®, Burt's Bees®, Clorox®, Fresh Step®, Glad®, Hidden Valley®, Kingsford®, Liquid-Plumr® and Pine-Sol® as well as international brands such as Clorinda®, Chux® and Poett®.
 Headquartered in Oakland, California, since 1913, Clorox was one of the first in the U.S. to integrate ESG into its business reporting.
 In 2024 the company was ranked No. 1 on Barron's 100 Most Sustainable Companies list for the second consecutive year.
-Visit thecloroxcompany
+Visit thecloroxcompany to learn more.

 About Manufacture 2030